-This message was contributed by Octavio Samayoa on Mar 30th, 2013.
+This one comes from Octavio Samayoa on Mar 30th, 2013.

 Lance, as a one time and many year expert class Motocross racer, avid jogger and lifelong cyclist, I have looked up to you my whole life.
 I firmly believe that with your inner strength, ability and determination you could have accomplished it all without any outside advantage.
 Your incredible ability, and drive has been an inspiration.
 Those that are not in the high physical demand sports games do not realize that outside chemical advantages can only add but a small percentage to one's ability.
 You cannot become Superman-plus without already being Superman.
 You are Superman.
 Your attention to those in need and cancer research have extraordinarily helped mankind.
 It took courage and fortitude to come forward and I see this as a virtue not a deficit.
 You are still my hero!

 Posted by Wayne Feulner on Mar 26th, 2013.

 Was running through my PC this morning cleaning up stuff.
 Ran across the Magnet commercial.
 Still one of the best commercials ever.
 Even if the sponsor who made it has left you behind.

 It's one of the best because it's about the work it takes to achieve success.
 Long hours.
 Lonely hours.
 Through all kinds of pain.
 Cancer.
 Rain.
 Darkness.
 Light.
 Feeling strength from unlikely places.
 Energized by support you can see.
 And support you cannot see.
 And the inspiration to start.
 From wherever you are.
 With whatever your assets are.
 Even if there is no one else on the road.